Maria San Filippo: Career

 San Filippo is currently an associate professor in the Department of Visual and Media Arts at Emerson College.
 Her academic work focuses "on screen media’s intersections with gender and sexuality, focusing on feminist and queer works of contemporary film and television."
 She is also editor-in-chief of New Review of Film & Television Studies.

 Selected texts

 The B Word (2013)

 The B Word: Bisexuality in Contemporary Film and Television was published April 1, 2013 by Indiana University Press.
 In 2014, the book won the Lambda Literary Award for Bisexual Nonfiction.

+Appropriate Behavior (2022)

+Appropriate Behavior, published in 2022 by McGill–Queen's University Press, also won the Lambda Literary Award for Bisexual Nonfiction, in 2023.